|

 husband.
 Most of Baxter’s work came from

-24 consecutive executions at Pentonville and nine at Wandsworth between 1924
+executions at Pentonville and nine at Wandsworth between 1924 and 1935.

 by Thomas Pierrepoint.
 Due to being

-blind in his left eye an unfortunate mishap occurred at Swansea on the 11th of December 1928, at the execution
+blind in his left eye, an unfortunate mishap occurred at Swansea on the 11th of December 1928, at the

-that his assistant, Alfred Allen had not got clear of the drop, before he
+failed to see that his assistant, Alfred Allen had not got clear of the drop,

-pulled the lever, Allen plummeting down with Edwards, although unlike him,
+before he pulled the lever, Allen plummeting down with Edwards, although unlike

-execution was that of Alan Grierson at Pentonville on
+last execution was that of Alan Grierson at

 Period on